marcmanau/SIESTA_studies/README.md

 The "Crystal" folder contains the relaxation simulation using SIESTA for the silicon crystall.

-The "Band structure" folder contains the files related to the simulation and Python code to visualize the band structure of graphene.
+The "Graphene band structure" folder contains the files related to the simulation and Python code to visualize the band structure of graphene.